justeattakeaway/JustEat.StatsD/README.md

 ### IoC example

-An example of IoC in NInject for statsd publisher with values for all options, read from configuration:
+An example of IoC in Ninject for StatsD publisher with values for all options, read from configuration:

 ```csharp